spdx/spdx-spec/chapters/appendix-V-using-SPDX-short-identifiers-in-source-files.md

+---
+header-left: "Header"
+footer-left: "Footer"
+...
-# Appendix V: Using SPDX short identifiers in Source Files
+# Appendix V: Using SPDX short identifiers in Source Files{#Appendix-V}

 Identifying the license for open source software is critical for both reporting purposes and license compliance.
 However, determining the license can sometimes be difficult due to a lack of information or ambiguous information.
 Even when licensing information is present, a lack of consistent notation can make automating the task of license detection very difficult, thus requiring vast amounts of human effort.